 The climbers at the bottleneck stated that they spoke amongst themselves about whether or not some of them should go down to try and help him.
-Wilco van Rooijen, a climber on the Norit Team, which included Jelle Staleman, stated in an interview for the motion picture The Summit about the tragedy, that there were enough teams stationed below them, including the Serbian team who decided to descend.
+Wilco van Rooijen, a climber on the Norit Team, which included Jelle Staleman, stated that there were enough teams stationed below them in an interview for the K2 documentary The Summit about the tragedy.
+Below them was the Serbian team, which decided to descend.
 He felt that any of them could help this climber and that they should continue on with their summit push.

-Rolf Bae also turned back because he did not feel able to summit, however, he encouraged his wife and Nessa to continue.
+Rolf Bae also turned back because he did not feel able to summit.
+But he encouraged his wife and Nessa to continue.

 According to Pemba Gyalje Sherpa, the conversation between climbers only lasted about 3 to 4-minutes before everyone continued on their ascent, leaving Dren behind.

-It was Fredrik Sträng who decided to climb higher to reach Dren and provide him some assistance, but when he arrived two other Serbian climbers, Predrag Zagorac and Iso Planić were already there.
+It was Fredrik Sträng who decided to climb higher to reach Dren and provide him with some assistance.
+But when he arrived, two other Serbian climbers, Predrag Zagorac and Iso Planić were already there.
 Dren was already dead.

 Sträng did state in an interview that had he known Dren was already dead, he would not have risked his life to try and bring him down.
-Is an unwritten rule in mountaineering; when a climber is immobile, any attempts to try to save that person by moving them can result in your own death.
-However, since they were already there, they agreed that they should bring Dren back down at least to Camp 4 where they could provide him with a “proper burial.”
+It is an unwritten rule in mountaineering; when a climber is immobile, any attempts to try to save that person by moving them can result in your own death.
+However, since they were already there, they agreed that they should at least bring Dren back down to Camp 4.
+There, they could give him a “proper burial.”